vorcigernix/one-click-hugo-cms/site/content/contact/_index.md

 ---
-title: "Contact"
+title: Platform
-logo: "/img/logo.svg"
+logo: /img/icons-twitter.svg
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: '3153 Lynn Avenue, South San Francisco, California 94080'
   - heading: Working hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: 'Monday – Saturday: 9AM – 7PM We’re closed on Sundays'
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Understand Your Audience and Customer Personas

+Integrate your social media and digital audience data.
+Aggregate your audience interactions, activities, and interests in one place to get a holistic view of your buyer personas

+Save time and resources by letting machine learning define your buyer personas across channels based on dynamic digital data

+Sharpen your targeting with AI-powered recommendations tailored to each of your personas, so you can reach them with personalized content

+Discover the top content for your buyer personas across social media channels, industries, and countries to create posts your audiences will love

+Let AI match your audience segments with influencers they trust and leverage their reach and engagement for your brand